Stroman, Gausman take $18.9M; Springer, LeMahieu reject - WHIZ News

 Gausman, also a 29-year-old right-hander, signed a $9 million, one-year contract with San Francisco as a free agent last December and earned $3,333,333 in prorated pay while going 3-3 with a 3.62 ERA in 10 starts and two relief appearances.
 He struck out 79 and walked 16 in 59 2/3 innings.

-Gausman has a 50-66 record and 4.26 in nine seasons with Baltimore, Atlanta and San Francisco.
+Gausman has a 50-66 record and 4.26 ERA in nine seasons with Baltimore, Atlanta and San Francisco.

 Just four free agents have agreements.